edrondsal/fstk-capstone-udacity-nanodegree-/Readme.md

 [View the README.md within ./backend for more details.](./backend/README.md)

 AWS Container deployment is not used because of cost.
-But the project will be ready for deployment using Docker, Kubernetes on AWS (EKS), CodeBuild and CodePipeline

 ### Frontend